-League tables, when used effectively, can play a part in choosing a university.
-They help you identify and refine a shortlist or institutions and courses to consider.
-However, for a truly rounded view of a university, you should use league table rankings as one source of information, but not the only one.
-Where a university stands in league tables can be relevant, but the quality of the course is an important factor, as well as location, accommodation and the structure of the course.
+Effective use of league tables can play a part in choosing a university.
+They help you identify and refine a shortlist of institutions and courses.
+However, for a rounded view of a university, you should use league tables as one of multiple sources of information.
+Where a university stands in league tables can be relevant, but the quality and structure of the course is important, as is location and accommodation.